iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 Although we are a team of 6 at the moment this section will be incomplete without mentioning [Bolaji](https://twitter.com/iambolajiayo).
 Bolaji was Developer Advocate when I joined and had been a part of the Hashnode team for a year.
 Always ready to help no matter when you ask.

 That's all of us.
-We are expanding the team so you can [reach out](https://angel.co/company/hashnode/jobs) if you want to be a part of fun going on here.
+We are expanding the team so you can [reach out](https://angel.co/company/hashnode/jobs) if you want to be a part of the fun going on here.

 ## Tech Speaking